olm3ca/Galaxy-Chromebook/README.md

 ## Step 5: Install Brunch.
 Brunch installs the native recovery image for our device into an image and allows full access to the hardware with a few exceptions:
  - Fingerprint reader does not work (expected behavior)
- - Sound is currently not working as it should.
-Internal speakers work, however plugging in headphones causes speakers to play instead of headphones.
-This is being looked into.
+ - Sound may not work as it should.
  - Google Play is a work in progress.
 According to some users, it works on beta channel.
 For me it has not worked yet but I mostly use Linux anyway.

- 1. Follow this [GetDroidTips tutorial](https://www.getdroidtips.com/install-chrome-os/) on booting Chrome OS from an image on a partition.
-You will want to start with Recovery v88 on this device, as wifi works.
+ 1. Read the instructions on the official Brunch repo: [https://github.com/sebanc/brunch](https://github.com/sebanc/brunch)
- 2. Make sure to use Linux Mint as the live USB for this (and not Manjaro).
-The script referenced in the tutorial only works with Mint (or Ubuntu).
-The script also requires that you use NTFS for the ChromeOS partition.
+ 2. [Go to CrOS Updates](https://cros-updates-serving.appspot.com/) and search for "hatch", then download the latest recvovery.
- 3. [Go to CrOS Updates](https://cros-updates-serving.appspot.com/) and search for "hatch", then download recvovery v88.
-To upgrade to v89 and above, you will need to copy the wifi driver to /lib/firmware with the file in this repo (`iwlwifi-QuZ-a0-hr-b0-57.ucode`) Don't remove the newer version, just copy this one into the same location.
+ 3. The wifi driver from v88 was working, YMMV with newer releases.
+The version of this driver is saved to this repo, simply copy it to /lib/firmware - look for the file in this repo (`iwlwifi-QuZ-a0-hr-b0-57.ucode`) Don't remove the newer version, just copy this one into the same location.
  4. An example grub config file may look like this for booting to Brunch on this machine (with a few necessary customizations based on our hardware.
  - Change `/dev/nvme0n1p3` to the partition number where your Chrome OS is.
- - `kernel-4.19` is required for our hardware to work
+ - `kernel-4.19` may or may not be required for our hardware to work
  - `options=native_chromebook_image` tells Brunch to use the native drivers for our machine within the hatch image.
- - `iwlwifi_backport` is for the wifi to work as noted above, only with v57 of the driver, not sure why
+ - `iwlwifi_backport` is for the wifi to work as noted above (if you decide to use it)
- - `enable_updates` will allow you to update to new CrOS releases, but always remember to copy v57 of the wifi driver to keep it working.
+ - `enable_updates` will allow you to update to new CrOS releases

 ```
 menuentry "ChromeOS" {